ErikPohl444/simple_server/README.md

 Generates a maze in an N x N x N cube of rooms and allows a user to navigate through the maze.

+* Uses a cypher for room URLs to prevent cheating [manual editing of URLs to get to places in the maze without navigating to them].
+* Guarantees only one solution to the maze from start point to end point
+* Save and load mazes

 ## Table of Contents
 - [Future Plans](#future-plans)
 - [Disclaimer](#disclaimer)